tomstark99/epic-kitchens-100-frame-attribution/README.md

 ## Extracting verb-noun links

 while [play-fair](https://github.com/willprice/play-fair) for Something-Something-v2 only predicts a single class label, we are predicting a verb and a noun label separately.
-To make the dashboard easier to use we have to extract action sequence instances for all verb/noun combinations
+To make the dashboard easier to use we have to extract action sequence instances for all verb/noun combinations:

 ```bash
 $ python src/scripts/extract_vert_noun_links.py \